Donald Burgess McNeill: Early life

 McNeill's father founded the Belfast-based engineering and construction company McNeill group at the beginning of the 20th century.
 McNeill was educated at Portora Royal School, Enniskillen, where he claimed he was administered corporal punishment by Samuel Beckett, his dormitory prefect.
 It was also while at Portora his first transport article was accepted by The Railway Magazine for publication in 1930.
 As Portora school did not offer physics to advanced level McNeill self-studied to achieve the required level for Queen's University Belfast.

 Belfast

-NcNeill studied physics at Queen's University Belfast from 1931 to 1938 achieving PhD level.
+From 1931 to 1938, NcNeill studied physics at Queen's University Belfast, achieving a PhD.
 Outside of academia he was one of a group who re-founded the Queen's rowing club of which he was later to serve one or more terms as president.
-He was also a member of Queen's Officers' Training Corps.
+He was also participated in Queen's Officers' Training Corps.
 NcNeill had the honour to be chosen to represent Queens at the 1936 bi-centennial celebrations of Harvard University in America.
-In 1938 he gained an appointment as a physics lecturer at University College Southampton, Hampshire, England.
+In 1938 he was appointed as a physics lecturer at University College Southampton, Hampshire, England.
 His career was soon interrupted by enlistment to the army in 1939 at the start of World War II and he returned to Northern Ireland.